-At NeuroPsychiatric Hospitals, we are aware that recovery is an ongoing process — even when the patient has been discharged.
-That being said, it is important that patients continue to see their private psychiatrists and medical doctors and receive follow-up treatment services post-discharge.
+At NeuroPsychiatric Hospitals, we are aware that treatment is an ongoing process — even when the patient has been discharged.
+That being said, it is important that patients continue to see their private psychiatrists and medical doctors to receive follow-up treatment services post-discharge.

 Modes of Therapy

 The most important facet of comprehensive care is addressing both the medical and emotional needs of the patient.
 While psychiatric medication may help to improve mood imbalances and regulate conditions, it is essential to utilize therapy as a means of medicating the soul.

 Because of this, NeuroPsychiatric Hospitals employ several methods of therapy.
 Firstly, group therapy helps to provide patients with a safe space to talk about their feelings and help find solutions to issues in a supportive group setting.
 Individual therapy is another necessary mode that allows patients to dig deeper, discussing problems with their psychiatrist or clinical psychologist.
 Family therapy is also utilized in tandem, providing personalized support and resolution, allowing patients and family members to discuss, synthesize, and move forward with their feelings and providing strategies that aid with interaction in the future.